 Airservices is Australia’s air navigation service provider.
 We provide safe, secure, efficient and environmentally responsible services to the aviation industry.
 We safely manage 11 per cent of the world’s airspace where there are more than four million aircraft movements carrying more than 156 million passengers annually.

-We proudly employ more than 3,500 people around the country including over a 1000 air traffic controllers and over 800 aviation rescue firefighters.
+We proudly employ more than 3,500 people around the country including over 1000 air traffic controllers and over 800 aviation rescue firefighters.

 We are responsible for Australia’s airspace management, aeronautical information, aviation communications, radio navigation aids, and aviation rescue firefighting services.